CSTDev/personal-site/src/content/posts/2019-12-20-delete-kubernetes-resources-after-period.md

 ##### Date comparison

+Next it:

-Find the timestamp in the output lines above (the $2 in the command below).
+- Finds the timestamp in the output lines above (the $2 in the command below).
-Gets the current date and takes off the seconds
+- Gets the current date and takes off the seconds
-Format it as YYYY-mm-dd
+- Formats it as YYYY-mm-dd
-Compare it to the timestamp of the resource
+- Compares it to the timestamp of the resource
   If the resource timestamp is before the given date, print the resource name

 ```
 awk -v date="$(date -d "@$(($(date +%s) - 86400))" +%Y-%m-%d)" '$2 < date {print $1}'